shivajibodkhe/Google-Script/devfest22/readme.md

 6. Click [here](https://docs.google.com/spreadsheets/d/1gL5BFiK_15XihIFNrxYd8hFkwyTVh6Z4d4AOwKaTkeU/copy) to make a Google copy sheet
 7. Connect web app form data to Google Sheet
 8. Publish web app
 9. Apps Script is based on JavaScript.
-If you're new to JavaScript, [start from JavaScript and the DOM](https://www.udacity.com/course/javascript-and-the-dom--ud117
+If you're new to JavaScript, [start from JavaScript and the DOM on udacity](https://www.udacity.com/course/javascript-and-the-dom--ud117
 )